RRZE-HPC/likwid/doc/archs/ivybridgeep.md

 <P>The Intel&reg; IvyBridge EP/EN/EX microarchitecture provides measurements of the IRP box in the Uncore.
 The description from Intel&reg;:<BR>
 <I>IRP is responsible for maintaining coherency for IIO traffic that needs to be coherent (e.g. cross-socket P2P).
 </I><BR>
-The uncore management performance counters are exposed to the operating system through the PCI interface.
+The IRP box counters are exposed to the operating system through the PCI interface.
 The IBOX was introduced with the Intel&reg; IvyBridge EP/EN/EX microarchitecture.
 </P>
 <H3>Counter and events</H3>
 <TABLE>